 Ultimately it seems that many professional jobs will be independent contractor to corporation relationships.
 Business to business.
 I think with corporate responsibility and government support for workers, a favorable set of rights could be crafted.
 Even without such support, the balance of power will quickly shift towards the scientists and engineers that take advantage of the opportunities enabled by NPQG.

 Personally, I prefer an independent contractor relationship with a corporation, and I think the case for it is good and getting better.
 I want to have a negotiated employment contract agreement that protects both parties and defines all aspects of the relationship considered important by them.
 I would want to have non-disclosures each way.
 I would want pre-negotiated financial settlement indexed by early termination of the contract period.
 Basically I would use these contracts to implement the protections from the mistreatment that has occurred to so many employees in the ‘nest’ as direct employees.
-Even though this idea departs from the U.S. ideal, we must ask ourselves if that ideal has failed to materialize for many and I think the answer is quite evident.
+Even though this idea departs from the U.S. ideal, we must ask ourselves if the U.S. ideal has failed to materialize for many and I think the answer is quite evident.
 Adopting this new idea would afford contractual protections beyond that covered by employment law.
 Why don’t the organizations just treat people well in the first place?
 How did we get here?
 I hope historians cover this in their analysis of the GR/QM/LCDM era of physics.

 When professional employment is structured on an independent contractor to corporate employer basis, it would open the door to new options and flexibility to negotiate the best deal for each party to the contract.
 I am sure there are many areas of flexibility possible that could establish a fair power balance and reduce tension in the relationship.
 Here are a few :